 Blake is your typical 59 year old golfer, he’s had a surgery or two and in the last few years has lost some serious yardage on his drives.

-As a loyal reader, you know it all starts for me with the ‘before’:
+It all starts for me with the ‘before’:

 CHS: 97 mph